 The construction will be of a "bunker" style design as recommended in the Soils and Engineering Geologic Report prepared for the site.
-Due to landslide hazards on site, the house is specially designed to withstand the impact of landslide debris on and around the structure and to withstand the weight of the debris on the roof.
+A "bunker house" is designed to withstand impacts from landslide debris on and around the structure and to withstand the weight of landslide debris on the roof.
 The house will be excavated into the bluff, with the rear and side walls functioning as retaining structures.
 Construction will be of reinforced concrete, specially designed glass to withstand impact by debris, and a foundation of drilled concrete piers founded in bedrock.
-To protect occupants from landslide debris, the third-story deck will be entirely covered! and the second-story deck will be covered for the first three feet to comply with the recommendations of the project's geotechnical report.
+To protect occupants from landslide debris, the third-story deck will be entirely covered, and the second-story deck will be covered for the first three feet to comply with the recommendations of the project's geotechnical report.

-A lot line adjustment (permit 04-0037 approved in 2004), resulted in the transfer of about 4,500 square feet from the subject parcel to the adjacent up coast parcel, resulting in a change in parcel numbers from APN 043-152-56 to APN 043-152-71.
+A lot line adjustment (permit 04-0037 approved in 2004), resulted in the transfer of about 4,500 square feet from the subject parcel to the adjacent up coast parcel, resulting in a change in parcel numbers from APN 043-152-55 to APN 043-152-70.